verm71/C64_MiSTer/README.md

 Based on FPGA64 by Peter Wendrich with heavy later modifications by different people.

+## verm71 Addendum

+Additional MIF for custom fonts in chargen ROM.
+Done just for fun to see what it would look like.

 ## Features

 - C64 and C64GS modes.
 - C1541 read/write/format support in raw GCR mode (*.D64, *.G64)
 - C1581 read/write support (*.D81)